 Okay, so cholesterol is bad and eating fish is good, right?
 But wait — don’t some fish contain cholesterol?
-And to make things even more confusing, isn’t some cholesterol good for you?
+And isn’t some cholesterol good for you?
 Let’s try to straighten this out.

-First, a quick review: Cholesterol is a fatty substance that’s produced by your liver and is present in all of your cells.
+Cholesterol is a fatty substance that’s produced by your liver and is present in all of your cells.
 It helps you process vitamin D, break down foods, and make hormones.
-There are two kinds of cholesterol, HDL and LDL.
-You don’t want elevated levels of LDL cholesterol because that can lead to health events such as heart disease and stroke, since it accumulates in your veins, blocks blood flow, and can cause clots.

-The National Institutes of Health say that healthy cholesterol levels are:
+The National Institutes of Health previously recommended the following healthy cholesterol levels:

 - LDL cholesterol (“bad”): less than 100 mg/dL

 - HDL cholesterol (“good”): 60 mg/dL or higher

 These guidelines were updated in 2013 in the United States, and the LDL cholesterol target was removed due to insufficient evidence.
 The European Union still uses LDL targets.

 The foods you eat affect your cholesterol levels, as do how much you exercise, your genetics, and your weight.
 Any foods that contain cholesterol will add some cholesterol to your bloodstream, but the main dietary culprits are saturated and trans fats.
 These fats increase your LDL levels and lower your HDL levels.
 The American Heart Association suggests consuming less than 7 percent of your calories from saturated fat and less than 1 percent from trans fats.

 Monounsaturated and polyunsaturated fats, on the other hand, are considered “healthy” fats.
 They add to your total fat grams but don’t cause any increase in LDL cholesterol levels.